Peco602/awesome-space-security/CONTRIBUTING.md

 When making a pull request, please follow these guidelines:

-- Lists within each section are alphabetized
+- Lists within each section are sorted by date or alphabetized
-- Add sections if necessary, use existing sections if possible
+- Add or update sections if necessary, use existing ones if possible
 - Clear, concise descriptions for each link, followed by a period
-- Use the following format: `[Item Name](homepage link) - Description.`
+- Use the following format: `Date [Item Name](homepage link) - Description.`
 - No duplication of items, put them where they make the most sense
 - Prefer quality over quantity, only submit awesome stuff
 - By submitting a pull request, you agree to release your submission under the [LICENSE](LICENSE)